mikelmaron/atlas-nethope-workshop/kepler.md

 ### Requirements

 Kepler works mainly on CSV data.
-For this lesson, we use [Damage assessment data collected in Fulcrum after Hurricane Maria]( http://192.168.1.100:TBD/damage.csv) and [hands on assessment data just collected] (A copy of the damage assessment CSV file is available here at [data/damage.csv](./data/damage.csv).
-TBD -- ok to distribute?)
+For this lesson, we use [Damage assessment data collected in Fulcrum after Hurricane Maria]( http://192.168.1.100:TBD/damage.csv) and [hands on assessment data just collected] (A copy of the damage assessment CSV file is available here at [data/damage.csv](./data/damage.csv).)

-(TBD script which grabs geojson and converts to csv and puts on atlas)

 ![](assets/images/kepler-nethope.png)